influxdata/docs-v2/content/v2.0/cloud/account-management/data-usage.md

 {{< nav-icon "usage" >}}

-The usage page provides data usage information for time frame specified in the drop-down at the top of the Usage page.
+Find data usage information for the time frame specified in the drop-down at the top of the Usage page.

 - **Writes:** Total data in MB written to your {{< cloud-name "short" >}} instance.
 - **Reads:** Total data in MB sent as responses to queries from your {{< cloud-name "short" >}} instance.